 One of the benefits of using this system over using a PCC is you can keep all of your dedicated Glock upgrades.
-Like triggers, extended slide stops magazine releases, etc. It’s likely much easier to transition between your Glock to your Roni equipped Glock than from Glock to PCC.
+Yes, you get to keep your triggers, extended slide stops magazine releases, etc. It’s likely much easier to transition between your Glock to your Roni Glock than from Glock to PCC.

 Red Dot Challenges

 My biggest challenge was zeroing the red dot.
 It sits a bit high over the bore and was shooting way high, so I had to drag it down quite a bit to finally get on target.
 What would likely work better is a micro red dot, like a Trijicon RMR.
 However, this worked once it was zeroed.

 Now, Lets Really Turn it into a PDW

 Kits like this are the reason I own a 50 round drum for my Glock, as well as tons of extendos.
 They simply balance better in the Glock with the Roni kit.
 This is especially true for the drum magazine which gives a weird recoil impulse when it’s slapped in a pistol.